23 Best Things to Do in Lahaina (+ Nearby Attractions!)

 A 12-foot tall statue of Amida Buddha stands in the temple courtyard.
 It serves as a celebration of the first Japanese immigrants to Hawaii and is a pretty extraordinary sight in Lahaina!

-The main gallery here offers a huge variety of glass art, from which you can buy and take with you if you’re looking for a local souvenir.
+The main gallery here offers a huge variety of glass art, which you can buy and take with you if you’re looking for a local souvenir.

 Another very cool thing to do when visiting Lahaina is to participate in a glassblowing experience at Moana.
 You will get taught all of the techniques and skills to create your own masterpiece!